JISyed/DevSlopesProj-BotVision/README.md

 This app uses the devices (back) camera, so this app cannot run in the Simulator; it can only run on a physical device.
 Because CoreML was introduced in iOS 11, you need that OS on your iDevice before testing.

+The app also features voice synthesis (it will tell you what objects its looking at when you tap the screen).

 <img src="screenshot.jpeg" alt="Camera Screen" width="500"/>